linger1109/rustai/run.md

  * `eval(data: util::Vector) -> usize`: Evaluate the data point `data` according to the trained model. `data` is `self.dimensions`-dimension data point.
 Returns the id of the cluster that `data` is placed into.
  * `eval_batch(data: Vec<util::Vector>) -> Vec<usize>`: Evaluate multiple data points supplied by `Vec<util::Vector> data`.
 Returns `Vec<usize>`, parallel to `data`, wherc each element contains the id of the cluster that `data` is placed into.e

+Include `mod supervised` to have access to the supervised algorithm.
  **supervised module**
 * `LinearRegression` struct: struct for Linear Regression Algorithm
  * constructor option 1: `new_from_dims(input_dimensions: usize, output_dimensions: usize)` which will construct a new `struct` that will accept two `usize` variables to indicate input and output dimensions